wakkoTheWarner/newProyectoTeam3/README.md

    - Open Visual Studio Code, then go to `File > Open Folder` and select the project folder.

 4. Run the code:
-   - Click `Run Python File` or `Debug Python File` on the top right corner to execute the code.
+   - Click `Run Python File` or `Debug Python File` in the top right corner to execute the code.

-For a visual guide on setting up the Visual Studio Code environment and running a C++ file, you can watch this [YouTube video](https://www.youtube.com/watch?v=9o4gDQvVkLU).
+For a visual guide on setting up the Visual Studio Code environment and running a Python file, you can watch this [YouTube video](https://www.youtube.com/watch?v=9o4gDQvVkLU).

 ## 🔧 Usage